William Joseph Taylor: Australia: the 'Kangaroo Office'

-Some of the erroneous claims by Vaux (in italics) include:
+Some of the erroneous claims by Vaux (below in italics) include:

 Pattern pieces - strange because these are just pieces, bullion rounds, not coins or even tokens and no one at the Kangaroo Office in 1854 was ever calling them patterns.
 The Kangaroo Office was calling them “mementos of the 1854 Melbourne Exhibition”.

-Struck in the year 1853 - only if Taylor (the die maker) struck them before the Kangaroo left England.
+Struck in the year 1853 - only if W Taylor (the die maker) struck them before the Kangaroo left England.

-Erect a mint - a Exhibition medal screw press at a shop in the Victorian colony selling colonial goods.
+Erect a mint - an Exhibition medal screw press at a shop in the Victorian colony selling colonial goods.

 Port Phillip (Melbourne), in South Australia - Vaux is geographically challenged.

-Intended as…their national coinage – perhaps misled by William Morgan Brown.
+Intended as...their national coinage – perhaps misled by William Morgan Brown.
 The dies were English (Taylor) so nobody in Victoria (or Australia) intended anything.
-And weights aren’t coinage.
+And rounds, nice rounds be they, aren't coinage.

 Purchased last year – the introduction is in 1864.
-The Museum website claims they were purchased in 1862.
+The British Museum website claims they were purchased in 1862.
 Perhaps Vaux is both geographically and chronologically challenged.
 Perhaps Vaux is correct with 1863 and the website is wrong.

 Vaux's introduction is very removed from the actual facts, it qualifies as deceptive.
 From this point on the false numismatic story of pattern coinage for national circulation was parroted and embellished to the point where that false narrative is now virtually unchallenged and all but ubiquitous.

-Although; John Sharples of the Victoria Museum in a paper called the Kangaroo Office a ‘Sting’ said The Kangaroo Office never existed.
-True, it never existed in terms of the narrative put forward by William Morgan Brown, Vaux and also W Roth a well known coin and token collector and commentators of the late 18th century.
+John Sharples in a paper called The Kangaroo Office, a ‘Sting’ said The Kangaroo Office never existed.
+True, it never existed in terms of the narrative put forward by William Morgan Brown, Vaux and also W Roth a well known coin and token collector and commentator of the late 18th century.

 It is fact that the bullion rounds, medals as Sharples calls them, were marketed as mementos of the 1854 Melbourne Exhibition and did not sell.
-The rounds had no interest until the Museum got duped into buying a set and W S W Vaux subsequently made all kinds of false claims about them.
+The rounds had no interest until the Museum got 'duped' into buying a set and W S W Vaux subsequently made all kinds of false claims about them.
 Today the rare gold rounds are highly prized collectables on the back of a completely false narrative generated by some high profile people in positions of trust at forefront institutions and publications.

 We also see institution like the Smithsonian and the British Museum now stepping back from the false Vaux narrative that these rounds were "pattern coinage for national circulation".